-The Financial Statements are required by section 42 of the Public Governance, Performance and Accountability Act 2013.
+The Financial Statements are general purpose financial statements and are required by section 42 of the Public Governance, Performance and Accountability Act 2013.

 The financial statements have been prepared in accordance with:

 - Public Governance, Performance and Accountability (Financial Reporting) Rule 2015 (FRR); - Australian Charities and Not-for-profits Commission Act 2012 and the Australian Charities and Not-for-profits Commission Regulation 2013, and - Australian Accounting Standards and Interpretations including simplified disclosures for Tier 2 Entities under AASB 1060 issued by the Australian Accounting Standards Board (AASB) that apply for the reporting period.